73% of you just said yes; or at least that is what our research showed when we asked Regional VPs that question.

 10 seconds has passed……… you’re starting to think to yourself, “Hmm…would I get the job or would they give it to Dave or Andy (or any other internal arch rival)?”
-If you want a quick way to find out if you possess the skills to beat your internal peers for the SVP Sales job click here to attend one of our no-cost Make The Number sessions and get a copy of the SVP Sales Readiness Assessment.
+If you want a quick way to find out if you possess the skills to beat your internal peers for the SVP Sales job click here.
+You will be able to download a copy of the SVP Sales Competency Assessment.

 This post is written for those regional VPs who want the top job and don’t want to get beat by an internal peer; you can impact this criteria.
 We spent time with 114 CEOs in compiling this year’s research.
 You can learn more by signing up for this event.
 Here is what they told us when we asked them the same question we asked the Regional VPs in the first paragraph: